TideIllustrated - Where Bryce Young could end up now that the Bears pick No. 1 overall

 Let’s start with the easiest scenario.
 Just because Chicago isn’t likely to take Young doesn’t mean it will trade out of the first pick.
 In fact, the Bears could easily go with another Alabama player in edge rusher Will Anderson Jr. at No. 1 overall.

 If that’s the case, Young might end up in Houston after all.
 Before Sunday’s shakeup, most projections had the quarterback going to the Texans with the first pick.
-If the Bears elect to keep their pick and go in another direction, Young would be an upgrade to Texans quarterback Davis Mills, who has put up solid yet unspectacular numbers over the past two seasons.
+Young would be an upgrade to Texans quarterback Davis Mills, who has put up solid yet unspectacular numbers over the past two seasons.

 While Houston has several holes on offense, it wouldn’t be a terrible landing spot for Young.
 Along with selecting No. 2 overall, the Texans also own the No. 12 and No. 34 picks, allowing them to build a nice nucleus around a new quarterback.